david-bjork/evening-skating/README.md

 All code that is not mine should have a commit where it says so.
 The source has been the Love Running project.

+TESTING FOR BUGS

+The bugs that I fixed were:

+1. Changing all the <h1> elements to <h2> elements (except the first one in the header), since there is only one time which it can be used on the website format that I had.

+2. Added a closing tag to the <aside> element in the Introduction to site section.

+The testing for bus was used via https://validator.w3.org/ and https://jigsaw.w3.org/css-validator/